Froidland/inventures-url-shortener/README.md

 # Inventures URL Shortener
 In this repo you'll find a simple URL shortener built with SvelteKit and Node.js, made for the Inventures Remote FullStack Technical Challenge.
+You can find the hosted version of the project at [https://inventures.pancho.moe/](https://inventures.pancho.moe/).

 ## Data model
 The data model used for this project consists of 4 tables: